Eman Suleman

 Eman Suleman (born 1 January 1992) is a Pakistani model and actress.
-She started her modeling career in 2017 and since then appeared in ramps and advertisements.
+She started her modeling career in 2017 and since then has appeared on ramps and advertisements.
 She is also known for her role as Yasmeen in Sarmad Khoosat's Aakhri Station (2018).
 In 2019, she receives nomination for Best Emerging Model at 18th Lux Style Awards.
 Eman is a vocal feminist and has endorsed causes such as students' rights and the MeToo movement.